-The pilot UK Innovation Accelerator (IA) Programme will see Glasgow’s share of £100 million funding go towards 11 ambitious local projects.
+The pilot UK Innovation Accelerator Programme has provided a share of £130 million go towards 11 ambitious local projects:

 The Projects